mbartlett21/featurescript-tutorials/slot-tutorials/tutorial-1/README.md

 As input to your feature, choose an internal edge for the slot, choose the extruded part as the part to cut, and set the width to "3mm".

 ![Completed Feature Dialog](../images/completed-feature-dialog.png)

+> __NOTE__
+>
+> When selecting the slot path, only edges are selectable.
+When selecting the part to cut, only solid bodies are selectable.
+This is the effect of setting the `"Filter"` field on the two query parameters.

 ### Define the Feature's behavior